rliao569/Ryan-Blog-theREAL/_posts/2023-12-13-Undecided-Problems_IPYNB_2_.md

 ### Homework Question

 Research and explain how modern  systems or  browsers deal with the aspects of the halting problem when a program takes too long to load.
 Provide examples of mechanisms or strategies implemented in real-world scenarios to manage unresponsive programs or prolonged loading times.

+Systems and browsers these days are pretty smart.
+For example, we will sometimes run into buffering issues when there are too many requests being sent to google on google chrome; the computer will halt the task, and ask us, the user, whether we want to wait or close the program.
+It will forcefully halt the process so that we can choose whether to boot up the program again, or keep it loading.
+Another way that modern systems tackle prolonged loading times is through softwares and task manager.
+In task manager, we can see how much CPU is being taken up by each software on your computer.
+The user can close extra softwares to make other programs load and respond quicker; this is a common strategy in gaming for people with less beefier computers and laptops that can't run games and big softwares simultaneously.